nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ```

 * `No_transfer` - neither owner nor operator can transfer tokens.
 This permission
-  mode can be used for non-transferable tokens or for the FA2 implementation when
+  configuration can be used for non-transferable tokens or for the FA2 implementation
-  a transfer can be initiated only by some privileged and/or administrative account.
+  when a transfer can be initiated only by some privileged and/or administrative
+  account.
 The transfer operation MUST fail with the error mnemonic `"FA2_TX_DENIED"`.

 * `Owner_transfer` - If `SENDER` is not the token owner, the transfer operation
   MUST fail with the error mnemonic `"FA2_NOT_OWNER"`.